rparthas/Repository/README.md

 This is the general repository for all my learning attempts.
 It houses the following topics

 * Algorithms - General Algorithm learnings along with amazon,hackerrank contests and domain problems
-* CloudKon - My Masters distributed system project running on Amazon EC2
-* MEAN - Node stack
+* Javascript - Javascript libraries and es6
-* Springboot - A Springboot learning attempt
-* GradleSpace - All Grade projects
+* Spring - All Spring related attempts
+* Rust - Playing with Rust for a System level experience
 * Scala - Scala worksheets and packages
+* Oracle - PL/SQL and SQL